 Berkeley Public Library Summer Reading Games: Participants download or pick up a reading log, read on their own, and collect a prize when the log has been completed.
 A variety of prizes are available.
 In years past, rewards included bowling at Albany Bowl, a paperback book, and a scoop of Fenton's finest ice cream.

-The games run from June 14 to August 17.
+Berkeley games begin June 17, 2016.
 Read more about the summer reading games here.

-Oakland Summer Reading Program includes online activities and stickers for every 15 minutes of reading.
-Earn prizes at 16 stickers.
-When you’ve earned 32 stickers, come choose your free book, pick up your prize packet, and be entered into the raffle for even more goodies.
+Oakland Summer Reading Challenge includes online activities and stickers for days of reading.
+In previous years, readers could earn prizes at 10 days; at 20 days, kids could choose a free book and prize packet, and be entered into a raffle for even more goodies (like an iPad!!).
 Earn more raffle entries for each reading log you complete.

-Summer Reading Game for 2013 will run from June 15 through August 10.
+Summer Reading Game for 2016 start June 11.
 Find out more about the Oakland summer reading program here.

-El Cerrito Summer Reading Festival (and other Contra Costa County libraries) offer a program for pre-readers too.
-Kids age 2 thorugh 5th grade can participate and earn prizes.
-Our contributor, Cara, reports that the past two years (so from age 3), her daughter Brooklyn has gotten all sorts of museum passes, an inflatable globe or plane, and a book when she has completed hers.
+El Cerrito Summer Reading Festival (and other Contra Costa County libraries) offers a program for all ages.
+Kids age 2 through 5th grade can participate and earn prizes using an online or paper-based reading log.
+Our contributor, Cara, reports her daughter Brooklyn participated from age three and has gotten all sorts of museum passes, an inflatable globe or plane, and a book when she has completed hers.

-The festival runs from June 8 to August 17.
+The STEAM-themed 2016 reading festival runs from June 1 to July 30.
 Learn more about the summer reading festival here.